 • as a suppository

 One of the ways opioids work is by releasing a wave of dopamine throughout the body.
-Dopamine is a neurotransmitter linked to sensations of pleasure and activates the reward centers of the brain.
+Dopamine is a neurotransmitter linking to sensations of pleasure and activating the reward centers of the brain.

 Opioid medications attach themselves to opioid receptors in the brain, gut, and spinal cord, as well as other parts of the body.
 By doing so, they prevent the body from sending pain signals to the brain.

 However, when people use opioids over an extended period, they may develop a physical dependence.
 This means that their body relies on opioids to function properly.
-Addiction is different because an addicted individual will continue to use opioids despite experiencing negative consequences and harmful outcomes.
+Addiction is different because an individual with an addiction will continue to use opioids despite experiencing negative consequences and harmful outcomes.

 Physical sensations are unique to every person, so describing them can be difficult.
 However, opioids may trigger the following positive and negative feelings in those who use them: